Create a Portal Entry - Cloud

 - You will only see security policies for valid APIs in the drop-down list for the policies

-Step 4: Add description
+Step 4: Add a description

-Step 5: Enable the API
+Step 5: Show the API

 Step 6: Save the API

-To save the API, click the
+To save the API, click SAVE.

 Step 7: Take a look